MikeGoll/BoatProject/README.md

 Each component has its own unique characteristics such as weight, dimensions, and position within the world space.

 The project is broken up into 12 pieces--each presenting a different scenario.

-###### Usage of Unity 2017
-Unity 2017 was used in order to render the simulation.
-It is also used to keep consistent time steps throughout all simulations and keep track of the world coordinates for objects. **All physics calculations are done manually and the results are applied to the world.**

 ##### Labs
   - [Lab 1: Composite Object Calculations](#lab-1-composite-object-calculations)